BY: DAVID LEWELLEN

 As the coronavirus upends normal health care delivery, chaplains and spiritual care departments also find that everything has changed.
 Simply visiting with patients and families presents formidable new challenges, and feelings of fear are compounded by loneliness and isolation.
 Like every other hospital department, spiritual care is figuring out solutions on a daily basis.

 "This is a mass disaster of epic proportions," said Tim Serban, the system disaster response officer for Providence St. Joseph Health in Portland, Oregon.
 Disaster responders know that huge adverse events first have heroic and honeymoon phases, in which the community rallies and comes together, followed by the disillusionment phase.
-When that begins is "anyone's guess at this point," Serban said.
-"There are multiple ground zeroes," he said, broadly referring to locations in this pandemic that have experienced crisis-level caseloads.
-During the first week of April, the United States had more than 360,000 confirmed cases of COVID-19 and nearly 11,000 deaths.
-Worldwide, 79,000 deaths total had been recorded by that point, according to information from the Johns Hopkins coronavirus resource center.
+Serban also said, "There are multiple ground zeroes."
+He was broadly referring to locations in this pandemic that have experienced crisis-level caseloads.

 But trying to put catharsis on hold is "like holding a beach ball underwater," said Serban, who is also the regional spiritual officer for Providence St. Joseph.
 Due to social distancing practices to keep the virus from spreading, hospitals and long-term care facilities have eliminated or severely restricted visitors.
 Large funerals cannot be held currently for those who die.
 "Families are being asked to hold that grief down until they can have a ritual to say goodbye."